What do you think of when you think about fresh air feasting?

-This time of year makes for a perfect fresh-air feast, but an "elite" lifestyle demands a change in venue, menu and activities to enhance your outdoor agenda and take you from a "picnic" to a sophisticated outdoor dining experience, with just a few small consideration that will elevate your entire experience.
+This time of year makes for a perfect fresh-air feast, but an "elite" lifestyle demands a change in venue, menu and activities to enhance your outdoor agenda and take you from a "picnic" to a sophisticated outdoor dining experience, with just a few small considerations that will elevate your entire experience.

 The Venue (Location)

 Picnics don't have to be limited to a park or picnic table.
 If a fresh-air feast is on your mind, consider upping the ante by choosing an unusual location (such as a new trailhead, winery, or waterfront lookout point), changing up the picnic menu, and adding some interesting activities to your picnic agenda.